BoostGSoC20/Real/README.md

 > Creates a real instance that represents the number 0.
 >
 > (2) **Initializer list constructor**
+> Creates a real instance that represents an integer number where all the il numbers are form the integer part in the same order.
+>
+> (3) **Initializer list constructor with exponent**
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
+>
+> (4) **Initializer list constructor with exponent and sign**
-> Creates a real instance that represents the number where 0 is the integer part and the elements of the il list are the digits of the fractional part in the same order.
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
+This constructor uses the sign to determine if the number is positive (sign == True) or negative.
+>
+> (3) **Lambda function constructor with exponent**
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
+>
+> (4) **Lambda function constructor with exponent and sign**
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
+This constructor uses the sign to determine if the number is positive (sign == True) or negative.
 >
 >(3) **Copy constructor**
 > Creates a copy of the number x, if the number is an operation, then, the constructor creates new copies of the x operands.